What is a Net Promoter Score, how is it calculated, and why do businesses use it to access customer experience?

 How was Net Promoter Score Created?

-In 2003, Frederick F. Reichheld administered a customer loyalty survey of more than 4,000 customers across six industries with 20 questions called the Loyalty Acid Test.
-Reichheld discovered that he could effectively predict repeat purchases or referrals, thus drive profitable growth by asking one simple question:
+In 2003, Frederick F. Reichheld surveyed over 4,000 customers across six industries with 20 questions called the Loyalty Acid Test.
+Reichheld's customer loyalty survey effectively predicted repeat purchases or referrals, thus driving profitable growth by asking a straightforward question: